microsoft/AppModelSamples/Samples/SparsePackages/README.md

 ## Instructions

-You can learn more about Signed Sparse Packages and Identity, Registration & Activation of  Win32 apps [here](https://aka.ms/sparsepkgblog).
+You can learn more about Signed Sparse Packages and Identity, Registration & Activation of  Win32 apps in this [blogpost](https://aka.ms/sparsepkgblog) and in the [documentation](https://aka.ms/sparsepkgdocs).

 ### Requirements